Bobby Kimball: Return to Toto

-Latest activities
+Other activities

 Kimball provided additional backing vocals on the song, "Caroline," on the 2006 Chicago album, XXX.

 In January 2010, he did fourteen concerts in Germany on the "Rock Meets Classic" Tour with the Bohemian Symphony Orchestra Prague, featuring Philipp Maier as Conductor and Music Arranger.
 The singers with Kimball on this tour were Lou Gramm, the original lead vocalist of Foreigner, and Dan McCafferty, from the band Nazareth.

 On May 16, 2010, at the LMHOF Louisiana Music Homecoming in Erwinville, Louisiana, Bobby Kimball was inducted into The Louisiana Music Hall of Fame.

 Kimball recorded a progressive rock album in 2010 entitled Elements under the band name Yoso with former Yes members Tony Kaye and Billy Sherwood.
 Kimball recorded the 2011 album Kimball/Jamison with Jimi Jamison.

 In July 2011, Kimball toured Ireland with an emerging Irish band, Shadowplay.
 The tour visited Dublin, Galway, Limerick and Sligo, concluding in a headline performance at The Buncrana Music Festival, Ireland's largest not-for-profit music event.

-In November 2012, Kimball toured South America.
-The tour included Argentina, Uruguay, Chile and Peru.
+In November 2012 and March 2013, Kimball toured extensively in South America.
+The tour included Argentina, Uruguay, Chile and Peru and the backing band included musicians Tommy Denander and Gabe Treiyer.
 In March 2013, Kimball was a special guest vocalist with the Raiding the Rock Vault classic rock tribute show in Las Vegas, Nevada.

-In May 2014, in Genoa, at the FIM - Fiera Internazionale della Musica, Kimball obtained from the director of the event Verdiano Vera, the FIM Award 2014 - Legend of Rock - Best Voice.
+At Fiera Internazionale della Musica (FIM) in Genoa in May 2014, Kimball was awarded the Legend of Rock – Best Voice award.
 In February 2015, he represented the United States at the LVI International Song Festival in Viña del Mar, Chile, with the song "Living Your Life for Happiness".

-In late 2016, Bobby released a solo album, We're Not In Kansas Anymore, and the same year, music website No Echo featured Kimball on their "Best Male AOR Singers" list.
+In late 2016, he released a solo album, We're Not in Kansas Anymore, and the same year, music website No Echo featured Kimball on their "Best Male AOR Singers" list.

 In November 2019, German media reported that Kimball suffers from dementia.
 This was also confirmed by Steve Lukather in an interview with Eonmusic in 2021.
+In recent years, it has more specifically been identified as frontotemporal dementia.

+A documentary about Kimball is planned to be released called, Kite on a String: The Bobby Kimball Story.
+It is being led by his longtime collaborator and producer John Zaika.